 Salvia, a genus of plants in the mint (Lamiaceae) family with nearly a thousand members, is known for its toughness.

-Heat tolerant, chill tolerant, drought tolerant, impervious to pests and disease, deer resistant – salvia takes a lickin’ and keeps on blooming beautifully.
+Heat tolerant, frost tolerant, drought tolerant, impervious to pests and disease, deer resistant – salvia takes a lickin’ and keeps on blooming beautifully.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-The large number of plants in this genus also means the options are wide open, in terms of selecting the right salvia for your garden.
+The large number of species in this genus also means the options are wide open to you, in terms of selecting the right salvia for your garden.